Iceland takes to shorter hours after four-day week trials | DW | 06.07.2021

 The idea of a four-day working week has been steadily gaining traction across the world.

-Spain is trialing a 32-hour work week for companies in a €50 million ($59 million) pilot program.
-Consumer firm Unilever has launched an experiment in which it is paying dozens of its employees their full salaries while asking them to work only four days a week.
+Spain is trialing a 32-hour workweek for companies in a €50 million ($59 million) pilot program.
+Consumer firm Unilever has launched an experiment in New Zealand in which it is paying dozens of its employees their full salaries while asking them to work only four days a week.

 In Japan, the government has recommended that companies allow their staff to opt for a four-day week to improve workers' well-being.
 Companies, on their part, would be able to retain capable and experienced staff who might otherwise have to leave due to family responsibilities.